Dpeta/pesterchum-alt-servers/README.md

 ### PYINSTALLER BUILDING
 My preferred method of generating binary releases on Windows and Linux, MacOS doesn't seem to work for me.
+NOTE: pyinstaller builds seem to get flagged as malware.
 ``python pyinstaller.py``

 ### CX_FREEZE BUILDING